mtripg6666tdr/nextjs-obfuscator/README.md

 - `webpack`, `buildManifest`
   The `webpack` is the entry point of webpack.
   The `buildManifest` is the build manifest file which contains information of your whole app.
-  According to our experiments, obfuscating both of these two files will break your app.
+  According to my experiments, obfuscating both of these two files will break your app.
   You can enable only one of these two as needed basis.
   - Default:
     - `webpack`: `true`
     - `buildManifest`: `false`

 ## Disclaimer
-Using this plugin might break your app.
-You have to check your app works fine before deploying it.
+Again, using this plugin can break your nextjs app so you SHOULD check carefully your app works fine.

 ## License
 [LICENSE](LICENSE)